 Just like the weather, apps change over time due to customer complaints and subsequent software updates.
 In terms of functionality, both apps were easy to use, allowing us to connect to a private network with the click of a button.
 However, in terms of other customer ratings, both apps have 4.6-star ratings on the Apple store but ExpressVPN’s Android rating was .1 higher than NordVPN at 4.4 stars.
 This difference is so minimal, however, that we’ll call it a tie.

 It’s hard to compare ExpressVPN and NordVPN because they’re so similar.
 Both are trustworthy when it comes to hiding your web traffic, the point of a VPN in the first place.
 So in terms of which one is better, it really depends on what you’re looking for.

 Overall, NordVPN is a more budget-friendly option with more servers, but ExpressVPN took the case for its strict logging policy and slightly superior Android app.
 Let’s break it down even further.

 - More server locations: ExpressVPN’s servers span 148 countries, compared to only 59 with NordVPN.

 - Better Android App: If you need a VPN for Android, we recommend ExpressVPN over NordVPN, but just by a hair.

 - Dynamic IP addresses: We got a new IP address every time we connected to ExpressVPN, making us that much harder to trace online.

 But choose NordVPN if you want…

-- Lower prices: With their three-year subscription, we could’ve paid as little as $2.99 a month for NordVPN, compared to a minimum of $8.32 with ExpressVPN, almost three times as much.
+- Lower prices: With their two-year subscription, we could’ve paid as little as $5.97 a month for NordVPN, compared to a minimum of $8.32 with ExpressVPN.

-- Static IP addresses: Some people may prefer NordVPN’s static IP addresses, which are shared with other users by default (although you can pay extra for a dedicated address).
+- Static IP addresses: Some people may prefer NordVPN’s static IP addresses, which are shared with other users by default.
+However, you can pay extra for a dedicated address.